 You may assign a friend or family member to pick up your groceries for you.
 Local service providers are also welcome to pick up groceries for their clients.
 If another person is shopping, they will need to provide your registration information upon arrival.
 Please call in advance or send your friend or family member with a note giving them permission to pick up your Food Shelf groceries for you.
 These are our registration and order forms for someone picking up groceries.

-Upon arrival, please visit the front entrance of the Byrne Community Building.
-A staff member will be outside to greet you; if they have stepped inside, please ring the doorbell to the right of the front door or connect with someone using the intercom at the registration window.
-Then take an order number from the stand near the front door.
+Upon arrival, please look for the “Food Shelf Check-in” sign in the parking lot under the tent near entrance of the Byrne Community Building.
+A staff member or volunteer will be outside to greet you; if they have stepped inside, please ring the doorbell to the right of the front door or connect with someone using the intercom at the registration window.

-Please take your groceries or use the cart to bring them to your vehicle, then kindly return the cart, which will be sanitized for the next customer.
-We request that no vehicles are driven to the pick-up area due to safety and operations concerns.
+Please take your groceries or use the cart to bring them to your vehicle, then kindly return the cart to a tent, which will be sanitized for the next customer.
+We request that no vehicles are driven to the tent area due to safety and operations concerns.

 Please feel free to contact us in advance of your visit (call 802-295-6500 or email us) to discuss your concerns.
 You can also ring our front doorbell or visit the registration window to connect with one of our staff members or volunteers when you arrive on campus.